 - Advocating and generating support for strong national leadership and ownership for the improvement of adolescent’s access to sexual, reproductive health and family planning services with an adequate supply of RH commodities in PPD member countries.

-- Strengthening partnerships amongst Member Countries and other development agencies for promoting social cohesion of migrant populations by addressing their healthcare services.
+- Strengthening partnerships among Member Countries and other development agencies for promoting social cohesion of migrant populations by addressing their healthcare services.

-- Building partnerships amongst member countries and other development agencies for harnessing demographic dividend
+- Building partnerships among member countries and other development agencies for harnessing demographic dividend

 - Building consensus to acknowledge the progress of SSC in achieving ICPD and SDGs and future commitment for deepening SSC to expedite the achievement of ICPD and SDGs 2030 agenda which will be presented to the Nairobi Summit 2019 in Kenya.